markdellostritto/ann/README.md

 lists of file names which will be loaded into memory.
 Each data file can contain any number of structure files.
 The file format specifies the format of the data files.
 The same format must be used for all files.

-The units specify the physical units used to interpret the input variables and data.
+The units define the physical constants used to interpret the input variables and data.
 The unit systems follow the same conventions as the LAMMPS unit systems.
 Currently, only AU and METAL units are implemented.

 If no files are provided for reading the potential or restart, an automatically generated basis set and randomly initialized neural network is created.
 If a neural network potential file is provided, the potential will be read from file.
+If only the basis for a given set of atoms is provided, the basis will be read for those atoms and the neural network will be randomlly initialized.
 If a restart file is provided, the potential and optimization parameters will be read from the restart file.
-(Note: the restart file does not store structures, and so any set of structures can be used when restarting, though changing the structures provided may affect the results.)
-If both a neural network potential file and a restart file is provided, I'm not sure what will happen as I haven't tried that, do at your own risk.
+(Note: the restart file does not store structures, and so any set of structures can be used when restarting, though changing the structures may affect the results.)

 The cutoff radius sets the distance at which the potential goes to zero.
 The batch size specifies the size of the random collection of items in the training data used for training.
-While this speeds up training for large datasets (>10000), using batches is generally not recommended for neural network potentials.
-It is instead recommended to use the entire training data set for training.
 Pre-conditioning shifts and normalizes the inputs of the neural network using the average and standard deviation of the inputs.
 These values are then incorporated into the neural network, implemented as "scaling" layers modifying the input and output layers.
 It is generally _not_ recommended to pre-scale the nodes, as they are already normalized by half the volume of the cutoff sphere (sphere formed by cutoff radius).

 ## OPTIMIZATION